leeroybrun/chrome-shazify/README.md

 [![ScreenShot](https://raw.githubusercontent.com/leeroybrun/chrome-shazify/master/promo_1400x560.png)](http://youtu.be/Zi1VRJqEI0Q)

+### Disclaimer

+Shazify is not affiliated with Shazam Entertainment Limited.
+"Shazam" and its logo are trademarks and registered trademarks of Shazam Entertainment Limited.
+All other companies and product names are trademarks or registered trademarks of their respective companies.

+## Shazam 10th December 2014 update
-<b>UPDATE:</b> Shazam pushed a new update the 10th December 2014 with support for syncing your tracks to Spotify.
+Shazam pushed a new update the 10th December 2014 with support for syncing your tracks to Spotify.
 You can find more information [here](https://support.shazam.com/hc/en-us/articles/202911263-Latest-Update-Information-What-s-new-).
 If it's available for you, you should use it instead of this extension.

 ## How it works